hash7861/HilliardBarber/README.md

 // all that the website prints is "Welcome to abdurrahim's Hilliard barbershop"

 // March 17th
-// major progress made; finally configured the Reservations tab
+// major progress made; finally configured the Services and Reservations tabs
 // now starting to work on figuring out SQL to keep a database for a Waitlist

 // May 2nd
 // completed hosting process via Render.com; after what felt like forever this project is DONE
 // continuous tweaking being done

+// May 5th
+// configured admin login access, enabling it with tasks to call and remove customers from the queue; some other tedious changes were made
+// website is deployed, awaiting response from the client(s) before making new changes

 # HilliardBarberCuts

-A full-stack web application that enables clients to view service options, book appointments, and check their place in a real-time waitlist for a barber shop in Hilliard, Ohio.
-Built with a custom React frontend and Flask backend, and deployed as a unified web service on Render.
+A full-stack web application built to modernize how a local barber shop in Hilliard, Ohio manages client appointments and walk-in traffic.
+It enables clients to book appointments and check their place in a real-time waitlist, while providing barbers with a dedicated admin view to manage the queue efficiently.
+The system is built with a custom React frontend and a Flask backend, and is deployed as a single unified service on Render.

 ---